-What steps may I take if USCIS denies my application for PIP?
+What steps may an applicant take if USCIS denies their application for PIP?

-Upon denial of a PIP request, there is no right to an administrative appeal or a motion to reopen or reconsider.
+Upon denial of a PIP request, there is no right to an administrative appeal, a motion to reopen or a motion to reconsider.
 An applicant may file a new request with a new fee and new or additional evidence demonstrating eligibility for PIP.